 Materials: Variety button pack from Walmart, muffin tin, spoon, salt or sprinkle shaker, dry spaghetti

 Color and Size Sorting: Have student pick up buttons by color and sort into muffin cups.

-Tot couldn’t care less about that activity.
-He just had fun grabbing them up in his fist and dumping them willy-nilly into the compartments.
+Tot couldn’t care less about sorting.
+He just had fun grabbing the colorful objects up in his fist and dumping them willy-nilly into the compartments.
 After several minutes the newness of the buttons wore off, and I was able ask him some questions about color and introduce the concepts of big and little.
-Then I gave him a plastic spoon with which he scooped up the buttons and dumped them back into the tin.
-Working with the spoon helped him refine his fine motor skills.
+With a preschooler, flexibility is key.
+Don’t force an activity.
+Instead, try the activity later when the child displays more interest.

 Tot also learned that while Mom didn’t let him put the buttons in his mouth, she didn’t care if he ate the spaghetti which made the activity more fun.

 Through this guided play, Tot reviewed his colors, was introduced to the concepts of big and little, and strengthened his fine motor skills.
 Most importantly, he was entertained for about twenty minutes which, for a mother, is an eternity.

 I can’t wait until little Prince is old enough to do these kinds of activities.
 But until then, I’m gonna love being his Grandma!